 Look for the number assigned to your USB key from the list that appears, then enter select disk [number of USB key]

-To exit DISKPART and, then, the command prompt, enter exit
+To exit both DISKPART and the command prompt, type Exit

 twice in the field.

 Go to Start